Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 And this is his thing, by the way.

-We we used to have tax cuts, but now we have tax credits, which are little rewards by the government for living your life according to how the government wants you to live it.
+We used to have tax cuts, but now we have tax credits, which are little rewards by the government for living your life according to how the government wants you to live it.

-So they wanted you the government wanted you to buy a house.
+So they wanted you, the government wanted you to buy a house.

-So they gave you an eight thousand dollar tax credit, right?
+So they gave you an $8,000 tax credit, right?

 Correct.